 · Teaches business skills and provides micro-loans for people to start small businesses

 · Hands out donated food and clothing to the neediest in the community

 The shacks these people live in are bitterly cold during winter and most cannot afford proper blankets and warm clothing.
 We are in desperate need of donations of:

 · Unwanted warm clothing – jumpers, hoodies, etc

-SAVE works with the community leaders to distribute donations to the neediest members of the community, in particular families with young children.
+SAVE works with the community leaders to distribute donations to the neediest members of the community, in particular, families with young children.
 A good quality sleeping bag could make the difference between life and death for a young child.

 If you are travelling on one of our trucks and finishing your trip in Cape Town, please consider donating any unwanted clothing, blankets and sleeping bags at the end of your tour.
-Just let your tour leader know and we will drop them off from our offices.
+Just let your tour leader know and we will drop them off at our offices.